plargohq/ubiquity-python-client/README.md

 ## Working with transactions

-### Transaction creation and signing
+### Creating and signing transactions
 Transactions can be created and signed directly from the SDK.
 Currently supported platforms are Bitcoin and Ethereum.

 To create and sign a transaction that sends 0.0001 BTC (10000 satoshis) with a 0.00001 BTC (1000 satoshis) fee from an account to another:

 ```python
 import ubiquity.transaction as tx